-- Wood-nesting ants (carpenter, cornfield and thatching); - Termites (pacific dampwood and subterranean); - Wood-boring beetle (powderpost, bark, buprestid and longhorned); and, - Wood-decaying fungi (brown rot, white rot, soft rot).
+Wood-nesting ants (carpenter, cornfield and thatching),

+- Termites (pacific dampwood and subterranean), - Wood-boring beetle (powderpost, bark, buprestid and longhorn), - Wood-decaying fungi (brown rot, white rot, soft rot).

-In addition to the above, mechanical damage to wood poles may result in remedial action having to be taken.
+In addition to the above, mechanical damage to wood poles may result in the need for remedial action.
 The most common causes of this damage are a result of nesting cavities and bill damage from woodpeckers, mechanical injury from vehicle impact, wear from repeated scrapings from truck trailers, farm machinery, lawn maintenance equipment, or constant strikes from water from irrigation equipment.
 An essential step in the IPM process is to correctly identify the pest problem, so that effective control programs can be implemented.
 The key to effective control is knowing the biology of the pest, including the life cycle, behavioural patterns, and habitat preferences.
 Once a problem species is identified, the pest manager can look up information on its biology.